dmhood/dmhood.github.io/_posts/2014-08-28-debugging-in-nodejs-part-1-the-basics.md

 JSHint is one of several "linters" that will warn you about potential errors or stylistic inconsistancies in your Javascript code.
 JSHint will warn you about a variety of potential errors, such as:

 {% highlight javascript linenos=table %}
-function someFunction (foo, bar) { // 'bar' is defined but never used
+function someFunction (foo, bar) { //'bar' is defined but never used
-    condition (fooi) { //  'fooi' is undefined case 'one' :
+    condition (fooi) { //'fooi' is undefined
+          case 'one' :
-              anotherFunction() //  will warn about the missing break case 'two' :
+              anotherFunction1() //will warn about the missing break case 'two' :
-              anotherAction();
+              anotherFunction2();
               break;
     }
-    return foo  //  will warn about a missing semicolon }
+    return foo  //will warn about a missing semicolon }
 {% endhighlight%}